vanilophp/docs/checkout.md

 There are 3 usual ways you can use to obtain a checkout instance:

 **1. Use the `Checkout` facade**
-I know, facades are 🌩 & 🚨 & ☣

 ```php
 use App\Http\Requests\CheckoutRequest;